devleaks/cockpitdecks-docs/docs/Extending/Adding New Deck Models.md

 When creating an Activation, the activation will specify which **action** it requires.
 For example, an activation that requires an encoder dial to work will require the `encoder` or `encoder-push` capability.

 Similarly, a Representation will specify which **view** it requires.
-A representation that displays an image (icon, drawing, animation...) will require a `lcd` view for instance.
+A representation that displays an image (icon, drawing, animation...) will require a `image` view for instance.